Can You File Bankruptcy More Than Once?

 If Your First Case Was A Chapter 7 Bankruptcy

 To receive a second Chapter 7 discharge, you must wait eight years from the filing date of the previous Chapter 7 before filing the new Chapter 7 bankruptcy.
-To receive a Chapter 13 discharge, you must wait four years from the filing date of the previous Chapter 7 to file the Chapter 13.
+To receive a Chapter 13 discharge, you must wait four years from the filing date of the previous Chapter 7 to file Chapter 13.

 If Your First Case Was A Chapter 13 Bankruptcy

 To receive a second Chapter 13 discharge, you must wait two years from the filing date of the previous Chapter 13 before filing the new Chapter 13 bankruptcy.
-To receive a Chapter 7 discharge (when the first discharge was received in a Chapter 13) you must wait six years from the filing date of the previous Chapter 13 to file the Chapter 7.
+To receive a Chapter 7 discharge (when the first discharge was received in a Chapter 13) you must wait six years from the filing date of the previous Chapter 13 to file a Chapter 7.

 When The First Bankruptcy Case Was Dismissed And You Did Not Get A Discharge

 If your first bankruptcy case was dismissed, unless the court orders otherwise, you can immediately file again and receive a discharge.
 If your case was dismissed because of a violation of a court order or a failure to appear, you may be subject to a 180-day waiting period.
 The same period applies if you dismissed the case of your own volition after you received a motion for relief from the creditor regarding the bankruptcy stay.
 However, bankruptcy stays vary from case to case, so make sure you consider all relevant communication carefully.

 Why Filing A Second Bankruptcy May Help You Even When You Cannot Get A Second Discharge